Programme

 2.50pm

-Behavioral and Physiological Cow Variability Through Precision Dairy Technologies: A Comprehensive Analysis
+Behavioural and Physiological Cow Variability Through Precision Dairy Technologies: A Comprehensive Analysis

 • 1.30pm